snowplow/snowplowanalytics.com/_posts/2018-04-02-snowplow-r103-paestum-released-with-ip-lookups-enrichment-upgrade/index.md

 <h2 id="oss">3.
 Community contributions</h2>

-This release contains quite a few community contributions which we'd like to highlight, thanks to everyone involved!
+This release contains quite a few community contributions which we'd like to highlight, huge thanks to everyone involved!

 <h3 id="ip">3.1 Improvement to the IP address extractor</h3>

-Thanks to [Mike Robins][miike] from [Snowflake Analytics][snowflake-analytics], extracting IP address from collector payloads coming from the Scala Stream Collector has gotten better.
+Thanks to [Mike Robins][miike] from [Snowflake Analytics][snowflake-analytics], extracting IP addresses from collector payloads originating from the Scala Stream Collector has gotten better.

-Indeed, it now supports IPv6 IPs as well as inspects the `Forwaded` header in addition to the historically supported `X-Forwarded-For` header.
+Snowplow now successfully extracts IPv6 IPs from these Scala Stream Collector payloads, and now inspects the `Forwarded` header in addition to the historically supported `X-Forwarded-For` header.

 <h3 id="mandrill">3.2 Improvements to the Mandrill integration</h3>

-A change in the Mandrill events format resulted in Mandrill events failing enrichments.
-More specifically, a `subaccount` property has been generalized to every Mandrill-sent payload.
+An unexpected `subaccount` property in the Mandrill events format has meant that many Mandrill events have been failing enrichment.

-Thanks to [Adam Gray][acgray] for authoring the new schemas as well as updating the adapter!
+To resolve this, community member [Adam Gray][acgray] has authored new 1-0-1 schemas for our Mandrill events, and updated the adapter to emit these new versions.

 <h3 id="doc">3.3 Documentation improvements</h3>

-Finally, thanks to [Kristoffer Snabb][ksnabb] and [Thales Mello][thalesmello] for improving the documentation!
+Finally, thanks to [Kristoffer Snabb][ksnabb] and [Thales Mello][thalesmello] for improving the repo-embedded documentation, as follows:

-- Redirecting our users to Discourse for support requests in `CONTRIBUTING.md`: https://github.com/snowplow/snowplow/pull/3478
+- Redirecting our users to Discourse for support requests in our `CONTRIBUTING.md`
-- Renaming Caravel to Superset in `README.md`: https://github.com/snowplow/snowplow/pull/3595
+- Renaming Caravel to Superset in our `README.md`

 <h2 id="upgrading">4.
 Upgrading</h2>